 We all make mistakes, as we are only humans.
-Sometimes we make some small errors or mistake which can be neglected but there are times when we make a huge mistake which has bigger consequences.
+Sometimes we make some small errors or mistakes which can be neglected but there are times when we make a huge mistake which has bigger consequences.

 Software testing is a process designed to evaluate the performance and functionality of the software.
 It is also used to check whether the desired requirements are met or not and also to identify the bugs and defects to make the software work perfectly.

-The definition of Software testing according to IEEE 1059 is: A process of analyzing a software item to detect the differences between existing and required conditions (i.e., defects) and to evaluate the features of the software item.
+The definition of Software testing according to IEEE 1059 is a process of analyzing a software item to detect the differences between existing and required conditions (i.e., defects) and to evaluate the features of the software item.

 Generally, there are two types of software testing, one is Manual testing and Automation testing.
 In manual testing, the tests are performed manually to find any defects and the tester takes a "real user" approach when performing the manual testing.
 While in the automation testing automation tools are used to find the bugs and defects in the software.
 The tester has to execute the test scripts and the rest is done automatically.
 In most of the cases, the testing is executed in a systematic fashion.